yantra-core/Mantra.js/ReadMe.md

 You can just as easily copy the `mantra.js` file to your local system.
 No need to think about complex physics or netcode.

+## Custom Game Logic

+**Write whatever works for you**

-`mantra` enables multiple ways to write custom game logic.
-At the lowest levels, you can customize your games using JavaScript or TypeScript code, generally writing Systems Plugins and working with the Event Emitter API.
+`mantra` games can be customized in several intuitive ways.
+At the lowest levels, you can customize your games using JavaScript or TypeScript code, generally writing new Systems Plugins and working with the Event Emitter API.

+**Finite State Machines**

-`mantra` games have optional support for [xstate](https://github.com/statelyai/xstate) machines via the `XState` plugin.
+`mantra` games have support for [xstate](https://github.com/statelyai/xstate) machines via the `XState` plugin.
 Representing your game logic as a state machine is an excellent way to ensure high-quality results with minimal coding complexities.

 ## Demos